funtech64/tetris/README.md

-Alas - doesn't work yet...
-Please stay tuned!!

 # tetris

+⚠️ **STATUS: WORK IN PROGRESS** ⚠️
+*Game compiles and runs but controls are not yet responsive like BSD tetris.
+Looking for contributors to help fix the timing/input handling!*

+## Known Issues

+- ❌ Controls are sluggish compared to classic BSD tetris
+- ✅ Game compiles and runs
+- ✅ All pieces and gameplay work
+- ✅ No dependency hell

+**Help wanted!** If you know how to make terminal input more responsive like the original BSD games, please contribute!

+## Tetris
+---

 Ubuntu-BSD Tetris...
 FIXED!!
-My ###, just give me command-line classic TETRIS!!" 🎮 I had been working in git, got frustrated, missed my freeBSD tetris and Ubuntu's symlinks are all bad.
+My ###, just give me command-line classic TETRIS!!"
+I had been working in git, got frustrated, missed my freeBSD tetris and Ubuntu's symlinks are all bad.

 # Ubuntu-BSD Tetris